 “The resolution to this puzzle is so botched it’s insulting, as if they’re daring us to laugh at the notion that this is merely ‘the beginning.'”
 McClatchy-Tribune News Service Roger Moore

-Adaptation conundrum: The perils of adapting book one of a quartet is the first movie will be judged on its own merits.
+Adaptation conundrum: The danger in adapting book one (of a quartet) is the first movie will be judged on its own merits.

 “A perfectly serviceable entry in the young-adult dystopian sweepstakes.”
 The New York Times Ben Kenigsberg

 “If you’re going to treat your audience like a rat in a maze, it’s best to offer a tastier reward than the promise of more maze to come.”
 The A.V.
 Club A.A.
 Dowd